 In this episode, you’ll learn:

-• Common challenges aging women face accessing dementia and end of life healthcare
+• Common challenges aging women face accessing dementia and end-of-life healthcare

 • How healthcare providers can recognize unconscious biases and stereotypes when working with aging patients

-• Options for managing symptoms of dementia and end of life care
+• Options for managing symptoms of dementia and end-of-life care

 • Support systems for caregivers to aging adults